vilinfield/rom-building/README.md

 ```
 -- Setup ccache:
 $ nano ~/.bashrc
-- Append export USE_CCACHE=1 to the end of this file.
+- Append 'export USE_CCACHE=1' without quotes to the end of this file.
 $ prebuilts/misc/linux-x86/ccache/ccache -M 50G
 ```